Yeast infection with condom use?

-If you need more information or help in figuring out if you're possibly sensitive or allergic to latex, lubricant, and/or spermicide, you can see a health care provider at Primary Care Medical Services (if you're at Columbia) or your private gynecologist, nurse practitioner, or primary care provider.
+If you need more information or help in figuring out if you're possibly sensitive or allergic to latex, lubricant, and/or spermicide, you can see a health care provider or your gynecologist, nurse practitioner, or primary care provider.
 FYI, vaginal irritations caused by latex sensitivity can be hard to distinguish from other vaginal infections because of the common symptoms of itchiness and dryness.
 In general, however, latex sensitivity reactions do not cause extensive vaginal discharge.

-For more information, check out the Related Q&As listed below.
+For more information, check out the Related Q&As.